 We asked the candidates for California governor: What has Newsom and the Legislature done well, and what would they do differently?

-What has the California Legislature and Governor Newsom done well, and what could be done differently?
+What has the California Legislature and Gov. Gavin Newsom done well, and what could be done differently?

 CBS News California Investigates correspondent Julie Watts asked each of the candidates running for California governor.